Gordon999/Pi-MP3_Player/README.md

 # Pi-MP3 and Radio Stream Player
 Pi-MP3_Player

-Note this will work under BUSTER, BULLSEYE or BOOKWORM
+Note this will work under BUSTER, BULLSEYE or BOOKWORM (if using venv)

 Note tested on a Pi5 with bookworm but not a PI 7" screen.